michele-paparella/Thunder/README.md

 Thunder - v.
 2.0
 -------------
 *Thunder* is a flexible library for Android that helps you to build apps painlessly and quickly.
 It contains the following modules out of the box:
-- app
+- App
-- crypto
+- Crypto
-- device
+- Device
-- iap
+- IAP
-- network
+- Network
-- prefs
+- Prefs
-- rating
+- Rating

-app
+App
 --------------
-This module is designed to gives you the chance of getting all the related data of your app through a simple class (AppManager)
+This module is designed to gives you the chance of getting related data of your app (e.g. version code) through a simple class - [*AppManager*](thunder/src/main/java/com/thunder/app/AppManager.java).
+It allows, also, to send an email or to start an intent for sharing text with only one line of code (check the methods *startEmailIntent* or *startShareIntent*).

-crypto
+Crypto
 --------------
-It contains the most famous hashing algorithms, such as MD2, MD5, SHA-1, SHA-256, SHA-384, SHA-512
+It contains the most famous hashing algorithms, such as *MD2, MD5, SHA-1, SHA-256, SHA-384, SHA-512*.
+You can use this module through the class [*CryptoHelper*](thunder/src/main/java/com/thunder/crypto/CryptoHelper.java).

-device
+Device
 --------------
 This module provides important data about your physical device, e.g. screen resolution or OS version

-iap (In-App Purchases)
+IAP (In-App Purchases)
 --------------
 If you need to include In-App Purchases (http://developer.android.com/google/play/billing/billing_overview.html) into your app, this module is what you need!
 A single entry point to manage both In-app items & subscriptions

-network
+Network
 --------------
 A layer that makes which helps a lot for network related operations (for example checking internet connection or whether a hostname is reachable)

-prefs
+Prefs
 --------------
 This module allows you to have a single entry point that handle all common operations on SharedPreferences (http://developer.android.com/reference/android/content/SharedPreferences.html) - e.g. store a string or increment an integer value and then commit

-rating
+Rating
 --------------
 It provides a really simple way (only one line of code) for implementing a rating popup.
 You can also build your custom rating popup through the *res/values/thunder_config.xml* file.
 In order to use this popup, the first step is to declare your custom RatingPopupListener:

 	public class CustomRatingPopupListener implements com.thunder.rating.RatingPopupListener {

   	  	@Override
   	  	public void onRatingShow() {
   	  	    //the user sees the popup
   	  	}

     	@Override
    		public void onRatingOk() {
        		//the user wants to rate your app :)
     	}

     	@Override
     	public void onRatingCancel() {
         	//the user cancelled the popup (e.g. throught onBackPressed) }

     	@Override
     	public void onRatingLater() {
         	//the user pressed the "later" button
     	}

     	@Override
     	public void onRatingNo() {
         	//the user pressed the "never" button
     	}

 	}

 and then override the onResume method of an Activity:

 	@Override
     protected void onResume() {
         super.onResume();
         if (listener == null){
        		listener = new CustomRatingPopupListener();
         }
         RatingPopupImpl.getInstance(this, listener).onResume();
     }